 Royal Navy escort destroyer HMS Exmoor (L 61, Lt.
 Commander Robert T. Lampard) is commissioned.

-Battle of the Mediterranean: Genera de Gaulle meets with General Catroux.
-This is a relationship fraught with intrigue, because technically Catroux outranks de Gaulle (though technically they both no longer serve in any nation's army).
+Battle of the Mediterranean: General de Gaulle meets with General Catroux.
+This is a relationship fraught with intrigue because technically Catroux outranks de Gaulle (though technically they both no longer serve in any nation's army).
 De Gaulle is known to fear that the British will replace him with Catroux.
 This meeting allays some of de Gaulle's fears on that score, but this will not be the last time that a possible battle for supremacy of the Free France movement arises.

 Royal Navy submarine HMS Regent, having collided with a caique in the Ionian Sea, arrives at Malta for repairs with damage to its forward hydroplanes.

-The South African Air Force, based in the Sudan, attacks the Italian airfield at Barentu.
+The South African Air Force, based in Sudan, attacks the Italian airfield at Barentu.
 The RAF attacks various Italian bases, including Benghazi, Sollum, Gura, Diredawa, Rhodes (an airfield) and the Dodecanese Islands.

 At Malta, Governor Dobbie responds to a recent memorandum from the Chief of the Imperial Staff which suggested that additional forces need not be stationed on the island to repel an invasion, as forces could be transported in quickly.
 This degenerates into an argument over tactics - Dobbie wants the ability to attack the landing zones, while the Imperial Staff feels a counter-attack after a four-day delay (the minimum amount of time to bring in new forces) would suffice.
-Dobbie is probably right, because the islands are so small that any delay likely would result in quick defeat.
+Dobbie is probably right because the islands are so small that any delay likely would result in quick defeat.